andrewbigger/app_archetype/README.md

 - `name` should be a unique name that identifies a manifest for you
 - `version` corresponds to the version of app_archetype that generated the manifest
 - `variables` is a schemaless object that you may use to provide variables at render time

+##### Jsonnet support

+If plain ol' JSON isn't quite enough for you - manifests can also be expressed in jsonnet language.
+This permits you to use functions and objects to generate your template manifest.
+All manifest.json/manifest.jsonnet files will be parsed as you might expect.

+See [https://jsonnet.org/](https://jsonnet.org/) for more jsonnet documentation

 #### Template Files